sci10n/GUI-Agent/README.md

 ```
 More features are expected to be added as the project proceeds.
 The primary focus right now is to make the software somewhat useable.

+Keep in mind that all files referenced in the scripts are relative to the current working dir

 ###Keyboard interactions
 This has proven to be the hardest nut to crack (apart from the entire "computer vision" thing).
 I searched for good tools but couldn't find anything I liked.
 I decided to use what already was present in the java environment and this resulted in the java Robot class.